fastify/fastify/docs/Logging.md

   }
 });
 ```
-**Note**: The body not can serialize inside `req` method, because when the request is serialized when we create the child logger.
+**Note**: The body not can serialize inside `req` method, because the request is serialized when we create the child logger.
 At that time, the body is not parsed yet.

 See a approach to log `req.body`